ofidio-errante/py-schedules/docs/README.md

-Let's use this directory to store all relevant documentation in .md files.
+This directory stores all relevant documentation in .md files.